facebook/react-native-website/docs/_getting-started-macos-android.md

 brew info --cask zulu@17
 ```

-After you install the JDK, update your `JAVA_HOME` environment variable.
-If you used above steps, JDK will likely be at `/Library/Java/JavaVirtualMachines/zulu-17.jdk/Contents/Home`
+After the JDK installation, add or update your `JAVA_HOME` environment variable in `~/.zshrc` (or in `~/.bash_profile`) .

-Add the `JAVA_HOME` environment variable in ~/.bash_profile (or ~/.zshrc if you use Zsh):
+If you used above steps, JDK will likely be located at `/Library/Java/JavaVirtualMachines/zulu-17.jdk/Contents/Home`:

 ```shell
 export JAVA_HOME=/Library/Java/JavaVirtualMachines/zulu-17.jdk/Contents/Home